28mm/blast-radius/doc/embedded.md

 You may wish to embed figures produced with *Blast Radius* in other documents.
 You will need the following:

- 1. an `svg` file and `json` document representing the graph and its layout.
+ 1. An `svg` file and `json` document representing the graph and its layout.
 These are produced with *Blast Radius*, as follows

 ````bash
 [...]$ terraform graph | blast-radius --svg > graph.svg